highcanfly-club/hls-video-s3-proxy/README.md

     "endpoint": "https://l2e5.par.idrivee2-18.com",
     "expiration": "604800",
     "videoBucket": "my-videos"
     }
+]
 ```

 Replace "your-region", "your-access-key-id", "your-secret-access-key", and "your-s3-endpoint" with your S3 credentials and configuration.
+As the array of configurations is supported, you can add multiple configurations for different S3 buckets.
+Obviously all the buckets should contain the same files with the same names and the same directory structure.
+It permits to randomly select a S3 account for each request.

 ## Cache

 The Cloudflare worker caches the M3U8 files for 1 hour or for the value of s3Config.expiration minus 100 seconds.
 The video segments are not cached.

+### Clearing the Cache per key

 The cache can be cleared by adding a `?clear-cache` query parameter to the request with the value of a hash generated with the day and the `s3Config.credentials.secretAccessKey` .
 See the `isClearCodeValid` function in the worker code and the `get-secret-code.sh` script for more details.

+### Clearing the Cache for all keys

+The cache can be cleared for all keys by hitting a `/flush-cache?key=[same key as previous]` request.

 ## Usage